Anarchism in the Netherlands: Forerunners

-In 1889, the pastor and socialist pioneer Ferdinand Domela Nieuwenhuis first professed anarchism.
+In 1889, the pastor and socialist pioneer Nieuwenhuis first professed anarchism.
 Hendrik Gerhard, a member of De Dageraad and a freethinker, was called de vader van het socialisme in Nederland (literally: “the father of socialism in the Netherlands”).
 His ideal was gelijkrecht voor allen (“equal rights for all”).
 He was active in the peace and labor movement and rejected violence to achieve a socialist society.
 Johan Jacob Ledewijk, advocate of communist anarchism (sociaal-anarchisme), was the founder of the Federatie van Vrijheidlievende Communisten ("Federation of Freedom-Loving Communists"), editor of the magazine De Vrije Communist and De Toekomst of the Federatie van Revolutionaire Socialisten ("Federation of Revolutionary Socialists") and active in the Sociaal-Anarchist Verbond.
 Abraham Mozes Reens, propagandist for revolutionary socialism and anarchism, was the founder of the anti-verbingvereniging and the magazine Opstand.
-Sjoerd Si (e) brens van Veen, one of the first Christian socialists, was a follower of F.D.
-Nieuwenhuis and especially active in the province of Friesland.
+Sjoerd Si (e) brens van Veen, one of the first Christian socialists, was a follower of Nieuwenhuis and especially active in the province of Friesland.
 In 1888 he founded of the Sociaal-Democratische Bond ("Social Democratic League") in Friesland.
 He proclaimed the revolutionaire van de bijbelse boodschap ("the revolutionary from the biblical message").
 Later Christian socialists declared that through the work of van Veen, Christian socialism found a following in Friesland.
 Daniël van der Zee is considered a pioneer of Christian socialism.
 In 1907 he was co-founder of the Bond van Christen-Socialisten (BCS), editor of the Opwaarts magazine and board member of the Religieus-Socialistische Verbond ("Religious Socialist Association") and of the Instituut voor Arbeidersontwikkeling (literally: “Institute for Workers' Development”; IvAO).